czzarr/czzarr.github.com/source/_posts/2012-05-29-facebook-ipo.markdown

 at a better price than "normal" investors](http://www.huffingtonpost.com/daniel-dicker/facebook-retail-investors_b_1549602.html).
 But it's a fact: if you are one of the underwriters' best clients, you will be able to purchase the stock at its opening price (in Facebook's case $38 per share).
+You will even able to purchase the stock before the IPO, at a lower price than $38.
 If you're not, you will have to wait.
 In this IPO, retail ("normal") investors had to [wait until the stock traded at $42 a share](http://www.cnbc.com/id/47043815//) before being able to buy.
 On top of this common IPO problem, key information was known to insiders but not